Heinrich Böll: Analysis

-His works have been dubbed Trümmerliteratur (the literature of the rubble).
-He was a leader of the German writers who tried to come to grips with the memory of World War II, the Nazis, and the Holocaust and the guilt that came with them.
-Because of his refusal to avoid writing about the complexities and problems of the past he was labelled by some with the role of 'Gewissen der Nation' (conscience of the nation), in other words a catalyst and conduit for memorialisation and discussion in opposition to the tendency towards silence and taboo.
-This was a label that he himself was keen to jettison because he felt that it occluded a fair audit of those institutions which were truly responsible for what had happened.
+Böll's work has been dubbed Trümmerliteratur (the literature of the rubble).
+He was a leader of the German writers who tried to come to grips with the memory of World War II, the Nazis, the Holocaust, and the guilt that came with them.
+Because of his refusal to avoid writing about the complexities and problems of the past, some called him the Gewissen der Nation ("conscience of the nation"), a catalyst and conduit for memorialization and discussion in opposition to the tendency toward silence and taboo.
+This was a label Böll was keen to jettison, because he felt that it occluded a fair audit of the institutions truly responsible for what had happened.

-He lived with his wife in Cologne and in the Eifel region.
-However, he also spent time on Achill Island off the west coast of Ireland.
+Böll lived with his wife in Cologne and in the Eifel region.
+He also spent time on Achill Island, off Ireland's west coast.
 His cottage there is now used as a guesthouse for international and Irish artists.
-He recorded some of his experiences in Ireland in his book Irish Journal; later on, the people of Achill curated a festival in his honour.
-The Irish connection also influenced the translations into German by his wife Annemarie, which included works by Brendan Behan, J. M. Synge, G. B. Shaw, Flann O'Brien and Tomás Ó Criomhthain.
+He recorded some of his experiences in Ireland in his book Irish Journal; later, the people of Achill curated a festival in his honour.
+The Irish connection also influenced the translations into German by his wife Annemarie, which included works by Brendan Behan, J. M. Synge, G. B. Shaw, Flann O'Brien, and Tomás Ó Criomhthain.

-He was the president of the then West German P.E.N. and subsequently of the International P.E.N. organizations.
-He travelled frequently as a representative of the new, democratic Germany.
-His appearance and attitude were in complete contrast to the boastful, aggressive type of German which had become infamous all over the world during Adolf Hitler's rule.
-Böll was particularly successful in Eastern Europe, as he seemed to portray the dark side of capitalism in his books; his books were sold by the millions in the Soviet Union alone.
+Böll was president of the then West German P.E.N. and subsequently of the International P.E.N. organizations.
+He often traveled as a representative of the new, democratic Germany.
+His appearance and attitude completely contrasted with the boastful, aggressive type of German who had become infamous during Adolf Hitler's rule.
+Böll was particularly successful in Eastern Europe, as he seemed to portray the dark side of capitalism in his books, which sold by the millions in the Soviet Union alone.

 When Aleksandr Solzhenitsyn was expelled from the Soviet Union, he first took refuge in Böll's Eifel cottage.
-This was in part the result of Böll's visit to the Soviet Union in 1962 with a cultural delegation, the first of several trips he made to the country, during which he built friendships with several writers and connections with many producers of dissident literature.
-With Solzhenitsyn's meeting, Böll responded to the criticism from both sides that branded him an instrument of anti-socialist propaganda and on the other as a stooge for the East Germans with the following statement "perhaps many Germans do not read The Gulag Archipelago to experience the suffering of those to whom this monument is dedicated, but rather to forget the horror of their own history."
-Böll had previously recommended Solzhenitsyn for the Nobel Prize for Literature, under the auspices of his position in the West German P.E.N.
-When Solzhenitsyn was awarded the prize in 1976, he quoted from Böll's works to the reception committee.
+This was in part the result of Böll's visit to the Soviet Union in 1962 with a cultural delegation, the first of several trips he made there, during which he made friendships with writers and connections with producers of dissident literature.
+With Solzhenitsyn's meeting, Böll responded to the criticism from both sides that branded him an instrument of anti-socialist propaganda or a stooge for the East Germans with the following statement: "perhaps many Germans do not read The Gulag Archipelago to experience the suffering of those to whom this monument is dedicated, but rather to forget the horror of their own history."
+As president of the West German P.E.N., Böll had recommended Solzhenitsyn for the Nobel Prize for Literature.
+When Solzhenitsyn received the prize in 1970, he quoted Böll's works to the reception committee.